uvalib/dspace_util/README.md

 This provides common definitions for all of the scripts, including default values for environment variables.

-(It "sourced" by the scripts and is not intended to be executed directly.)
+It is "sourced" by the scripts and is not intended to be executed directly.
+In particular, it is used to extract the deployment option in order to set the DSPACE_DEPLOYMENT environment variable.

 All defaults can be overridden locally within an optional `bin/.values` script, particularly for sensitive information that should not be pushed to GitHub